 The same can be true for Alzheimer’s it can be slow progressing, or it can progress rapidly.

 In my case I have Lewy body Dementia, LBD is predominantly a rapid progressing disease mainly because of the way Lewy Bodies not only affects things mentally they also can affect you physically.
 Other types of dementia do this as well.
 Some may only affect you from a cognitive point of view other multiple aspects of memory and physical issues.

 So first thing is to separate Alzheimer’s from other types of dementia that only affect cognitive memory.
-Alzheimer’s is about general all memory both short terms and long-term; like mixing things up over that happened a long time ago about things, people, and places.
-Where other specific types of dementia may only the effect the cognitive memory.
+Alzheimer’s is about all memory both short terms and long-term; like mixing things up that happened a long time ago about things, people, and places.
+Where other specific types of dementia may only affect the cognitive memory.

 The test starts out with most of the same things we have seen before, but it quickly develops into a much more comprehensive evaluation around remembering words and numbers backwards and forwards and all sorts of different things.
 After this test is given there may be other test and exams.

 How does Dementia affect me